rustyrussell/bolts/12-offer-encoding.md

 A reader of an invoice:
   - MUST reject the invoice if `invoice_amount` is not present.
-  - MUST reject the invoice if `invreq_payer_id` is not present.
-  - if `offer_node_id` is present:
-    - MUST reject the invoice if `invoice_code` is present.
-    - MUST reject the invoice if `signature` is not a valid signature using `offer_node_id` as described in [Signature Calculation](#signature-calculation).
-  - otherwise:
-    - MUST reject the invoice if `signature` is present.
-    - if `invoice_code` is present:
-      - SHOULD reject the invoice if it cannot confirm that `invoice_code` is correct, out-of-band .
-  - MUST reject the invoice if `offer_description` is not present.
   - MUST reject the invoice if `invoice_created_at` is not present.
   - MUST reject the invoice if `invoice_payment_hash` is not present.
   - if `invoice_features` contains unknown _odd_ bits that are non-zero:
     - MUST ignore the bit.
   - if `invoice_features` contains unknown _even_ bits that are non-zero:
     - MUST reject the invoice.
-  - if `invoice_features` contains the MPP/compulsory bit:
-    - SHOULD pay the invoice via multiple separate blinded paths.
-  - otherwise, if `invoice_features` contains the MPP/optional bit:
-    - MAY pay the invoice via multiple separate payments.
-  - otherwise:
-    - MUST NOT use multiple payments to pay the invoice.
   - if `invoice_relative_expiry` is present:
     - MUST reject the invoice if the current time since 1970-01-01 UTC is greater than `invoice_created_at` plus `seconds_from_creation`.
   - otherwise: